Game Day: Behind the Scenes

-It begins seven days before the game with a locker room supply form, and continues through the singing of the national anthem and through the end of the game.
+It begins seven days before kickoff and continues through the end of the game.

-Four days: The wireless coordination contact — assigned by each team’s public relations staff by NFL mandate — directs credentialed media using wireless devices to the league’s local gameday frequency coordinator.
-The coordinator, one of the unsung heroes of each gameday, controls frequency-dependent traffic for technology used by media, coaches, players, game officials, medical personnel and other sources.
+Four days: The wireless coordination contact — assigned by each team’s public relations staff by NFL mandate — directs credentialed media using wireless devices to the league’s local event frequency coordinator.
+The coordinator controls frequency-dependent traffic for technology used by media, coaches, players, game officials, medical personnel and others.

-Three days: The home team tests and certifies that its playing field complies with NFL requirements on hardness, depth, evenness and other factors.
-Any problems with the surface must be fixed, retested and certified prior to gameday.
+Three days: The home team tests and certifies that its playing field complies with NFL requirements on hardness, infill depth, evenness and other factors.
+Any issues with the surface must be fixed, retested and certified prior to game day.

 24 hours: Game officials must be in the city in which they are working that week.
 If severe weather is anticipated, officials should arrange to arrive earlier.
 The crew meets the day before kickoff to reviews both teams’ tendencies and any weekly points of emphasis from the Officiating Department.

 18 hours: Visiting teams traveling by airplane must be in the game city.

 4 hours: All local game day assistants must arrive at the stadium and begin setting up their respective equipment/systems.